How To Break Into Musical Theater

 What gigs exist for musical theater performers?

-If your goal is to be paid to perform, regional theaters are an excellent gig.
+• Regional theaters: If your goal is to be paid to perform, regional theaters are an excellent gig.
 Regional theater contracts tend to be on the shorter side, which means less long-term stability.
 But shorter contracts also give you flexibility—you can play many different roles rather than get locked into a long run of a single show.
-Booking regional roles is an excellent way to build your résumé, especially if you land work at esteemed venues like Goodspeed, the La Jolla Playhouse, the Goodman Theatre, or the Milwaukee Repertory Theatre.
+Booking regional roles is an excellent way to build your résumé, especially if you land work at esteemed venues like Goodspeed, the La Jolla Playhouse, the Goodman Theatre, or the Milwaukee Rep.

 • Cabarets and open mics: One-off performances in small venues provide opportunities for performers to flex their onstage muscles.
-For example, in New York City, the midtown supper club Feinstein’s/54 Below frequently produces minimally- or un-staged productions of cult musicals or reunion concerts of shuttered productions.
-In Los Angeles, Rockwell Table and Stage is well-known for its cabaret-style musical parodies of Hollywood films like “A League of Their Own” and “The Devil Wears Prada.”
+For example, in New York City, the supper club 54 Below frequently produces cult musicals or reunion concerts of shuttered productions; and in Los Angeles, the Gardenia Restaurant & Lounge is known for its cabaret-style musical productions.

-• Musical television shows: Popular shows like “Glee,” “Smash,” and “Crazy Ex-Girlfriend” brought the stage to the small screen.
-In 2021, Disney plus will continue the trend with season two of “High School Musical: The Musical: The Series,” and Apple TV will join the party with “Schmigadoon.”
-Adding to the musical-on-camera momentum is the trend of network telecasts of live or pre-recorded musicals.
-NBC got eh ball rolling in 2013 with “The Sound of Music,” followed by “The Wiz” in 2014.
-Competing networks have followed suit.
-Fox joined in with its take on “Grease” and “The Rocky Horror Picture Show.”
-ABC contributed a “Dirty Dancing” remake.
+• Musical television shows: Popular shows like “Glee,” “Smash,” and “Crazy Ex-Girlfriend” brought the stage to the small screen, and the trend continued with “High School Musical: The Musical: The Series,” “Schmigadoon!” and “Daisy Jones & The Six.”
+Adding to the musical-on-camera momentum is the trend of telecasts of live or prerecorded musicals, such as “The Sound of Music,” “The Wiz,” “Grease,” “The Rocky Horror Picture Show,” and the “Dirty Dancing” remake.

 What musical theater training do I need?

-• Dance classes: Backstage Expert and dance guru Erika Shannon advises performers to begin with a ballet class, as ballet technique lays a strong dance foundation.
-She also advises that you join the class in which you feel comfortable, even if it’s you along with a bunch of five-year-olds.
+• Dance classes: Dance guru Erika Shannon advises performers to begin with a ballet class, as ballet technique lays a strong dance foundation.
+She also advises that you join the class in which you feel comfortable, even if it’s you along with a bunch of 5-year-olds.

 • Acting classes: Acting classes are also essential for musical theater actors of any level.
 Not only will you be performing in front of an audience with each session, but you will also meet other performers, all of whom could be valuable industry contacts.
 For tips on finding the right option for you, check out our in-depth guide to choosing an acting class.